aleynika/aleynika/README.md

-# 🕯️ Aleynika — Data, Memory & Meaning
+# 🕯️ Aley — Data, Memory & Meaning

 > “Between numbers and narratives lies the space where history breathes again.”